Non-melanoma skin cancer

 COORDINATOR.
 SKIN CANCER AND MELANOMA AREA

-Skin cancer is one of the tumors with the highest incidence in human beings, however, we must emphasize its preventable and curable nature.
+Skin cancer is one of the tumours with the highest incidence in humans, however, its preventable and curable nature must be emphasised.
+Non-melanoma skin cancer refers to all types of skin cancer that are not melanomas.

-In most cases they appear in people over 30 years old and, mainly, in those with significant sun exposure, frequent burns and who have light skin that is difficult to pigment.
+In most cases, non-melanoma skin cancer appears in people over 30 years of age and mainly in those with significant sun exposure, frequent burns or who have fair skin that is difficult to pigment.

-The causes that cause the appearance of skin cancer are sun exposure and, in some cases, genetic inheritance.
+There are different types of non-melanoma skin cancer, the most common being basal cell carcinoma and squamous cell carcinoma.
+The causes of skin cancer are sun exposure and, in some cases, genetic inheritance.

 A PERSONALIZED MEDICINE